 From his bed, he turned his fascination with movies into Ain’t It Cool News, which sidestepped press wranglers and studio publicists to get inside scoops directly from people in the know — folks on sets who leaked details, members of test audiences who saw early cuts of films.

-Full disclosure: Starting in 2002, I was one of his contributors.
-I dealt with one of his code-named intermediaries, Lobo, and met Knowles at Comic-Con, where his wife Patricia wheeled him around on the wheelchair he sometimes relies on due to his injuries.
-I did not see him interact with women other than his wife.
+Full disclosure: Starting in 2002, one of the authors of this story, Umberto Gonzales, was one of Knowles’ contributors.
+He dealt with one of his code-named intermediaries, Lobo, and met Knowles at Comic-Con, where his wife Patricia wheeled him around on the wheelchair he sometimes relies on due to his injuries.
+Gonzales did not see him interact with women other than his wife.

 At that point, his site was thriving — but cracks had begun to show.